• Skip to primary navigation

 Health Benefits

-Potassium, which is most-commonly associated with bananas, can be found in some greens and potatoes.
-Since bananas are to be avoided during an elimination period for a migraine diet, this is a great way to get some extra potassium if that’s a concern for you.
+• Potassium, which is most-commonly associated with bananas, can be found in some greens and potatoes.
+This is a great alternative to bananas to get some extra potassium!

 Frequently Asked Questions